ThiagoIII/fullstackJS-heroku-psql-DnD-frontend/README.md

 https://fullstack-js-heroku-psql-dn-d-frontend.vercel.app/

+So this is the frontend part of my Dnd like project, I did this project to learn a bit about full stack apps I've deployed it to Vercel to test it out and I am pretty happy with it, super easy and quick!

+Frontend: ReactJS with Hooks
+Backend: NodeJS/Express
+Database: Heroku Postgres
+Hosted at: Vercel and Heroku

 Don't mind the design!
-Still working on that, gotta implement dark theme, reduced motion rules and some.
+Still working on that, gotta implement dark theme, reduced motion rules and will apply some Material components

-Right now working on testing code

-So this is the frontend part of my Dnd like project, I did this project to learn a bit about full stack apps, so dont mind the styling.
-I've deployed it to Vercel to test it out and I am pretty happy with it, super easy and quick!
+I wrote a couple of very basics tests just to get started, I will now read more about them and maybe take a course or watch some youtube tutorials.

+Implemented a basic Google login and I will read more about login sessions.

 I will keep working on it indefinitely, adding features and improving the code.